-It took almost two years and a billion dollars to get to the roll out, but it only took a few weeks for Verbodon to conclude that the results were surpassing all expectations.
-Within months, the program proved so successful, and the essociates so content, that candidates were being turned away.
+It took almost two years and a billion dollars to reach the roll out, but it only took a few weeks for Verbodon to conclude the results were surpassing all expectations.
+Within months, the program proved so successful, and the essociates so content, candidates were being turned away.

 DopCo expanded operations and profits soared as highly qualified applicants competed for a chance to be enhanced into dedicated, complacent, underpaid essociates.
 Bolstered by press releases hyping enormous cost savings, DopCo’s stock price went through the roof and Klaus Verbodon became, on paper, the world’s richest man.
 All because he was an esteem addict who understood, better than anyone else, that business wasn’t about products or services, it was about dopamine.